jeffknupp/blog/in_progress/managers_enigma.md

 manages people will have favorite books, blogs, or speakers.
 Just ask a peer or two for some material to get started.

 I know what you're thinking: *"That sounds like a trite platitude.
-Does it even work?"* Well, I hate to answer a question like that with an annecdote, but forgive me this one time.
+Does it even work?"* Well, I hate to answer a question like that with an anecdote, but forgive me this one time.
 Using this method, I was asked to manage additional people and teams over the months that followed.
 As of a few weeks ago, I'm the Head of Engineering at Enigma.
 So, in my case, it worked.
 I'll be the first to admit that probably 25% or less of my career advancement has been due to my own skills (and much more a factor of organizational needs and my genuine affection for and interest in the engineers at the